EasySigh/kana-senpai-web/privacy-policy.md

 ## 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at kana.senpai.app@gmail.com
+If you have questions or comments about this notice, you may email us at contact@kana-senpai.app

 ## 13. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?